COURSE STRUCTURE

 Course Duration: Approximately 1,000 hours of self paced studies.

-Industry (Workplace) Projects
+Industry (Workplace) Project

 There are 4 options available to you to satisfy this requirement: